-The Audit Committee also has adopted a policy that requires a former key audit partner to observe a cooling-off period of two (2) years before being appointed as a member of the Audit Committee.
+The Audit Committee also has adopted a policy that requires a former key audit partner to observe a cooling-off period of three (3) years before being appointed as a member of the Audit Committee.
 The Audit Committee is responsible for reviewing issues of accounting policy and presentation for external financial reporting, monitoring the work of the internal audit function, reviewing the independence of the Group's external auditors and ensuring that an objective and professional relationship is maintained with the external auditors, who in turn, have access at all times to the Chairman of the Committee.
 The Board through the Audit Committee has established a formal and transparent relationship with the external auditors which have been maintained on a professional basis.
-The Audit Committee has in place policies and procedures to review and assess the appointment or re-appointment of the external auditors in respect of their suitability, objectivity and independence.
+The Audit Committee has in place policies and procedures to review and assess the appointment or reappointment of the external auditors in respect of their suitability, objectivity and independence.
 The external auditors have provided assurance to the Audit Committee on its independence via the Audit Planning Memorandum.
-The Audit Committee also met the external auditors once during the year without the presence of the executive Board members and management to discuss on key concerns and obtain feedback relating to the Company's affairs.
+The Audit Committee also had a meeting with the external auditors twice on 23 November 2021 and 24 February 2022 without the presence of the executive Board members and management to discuss on key concerns and obtain feedback relating to the Company's affairs.

-Details of audit fee and non-audit fee payable by the Company and Group to the external auditors for the FYE 31 December 2020 are set out below:
+Details of audit fee and non-audit fee payable by the Company and Group to the external auditors for the FYE 31 December 2021 are set out below:

 Company RM'000 Group RM'000

-Audit fee payable Non-audit fee payable 30 6 106 6
+Audit fee payable Non-audit fee payable 30 6 110 6

-Total 36 112
+Total 36 116